dorjeduck/minbpe.mojo/README.md

 ## Quick Start

+- First make sure you have [Mojo 24.3](https://docs.modular.com/mojo/manual/get-started/)
- Start by installing the Python library `regex`.
+ - In addtion you need to install the Python library `regex`.
 We rely on `regex` because Mojo currently lacks a powerful native regular expression library.
 Mojo's ability to utilize Python libraries allows us to enhance functionality in this way.

  ```bash
  pip install regex